AckerlyXu/heima/articles/sql-database/sql-database-import.md

 > To import a BACPAC to a new database, you must first create an Azure SQL Database logical server.
 For a tutorial showing you how to migrate a SQL Server database to Azure SQL Database using SQLPackage, see [Migrate a SQL Server Database](sql-database-migrate-your-sql-server-database.md)
 >

-## Import from a BACPAC file using Azure Portal
+## Import from a BACPAC file using Azure portal

-This article provides directions for creating an Azure SQL database from a BACPAC file stored in Azure blob storage using the [Azure Portal](https://portal.azure.cn).
-Import using the Azure Portal only supports importing a BACPAC file from Azure blob storage.
+This article provides directions for creating an Azure SQL database from a BACPAC file stored in Azure blob storage using the [Azure portal](https://portal.azure.cn).
+Import using the Azure portal only supports importing a BACPAC file from Azure blob storage.

-To import a database using the Azure Portal, open the page for your database and click **Import** on the toolbar.
-Specify the *.bacpac filename, provide the Azure storage account and container for the bacpac, and provide the credentials to connect to the source database.
+To import a database using the Azure portal, open the page for the server to associate the database to and then click **Import** on the toolbar.
+Specify the storage account and container, and select the BACPAC file you want to import.
+Select the size of the new database (usually the same as origin) and provide the destination SQL Server credentials.

    ![Database import](./media/sql-database-import/import.png)